mvuijlst/squish/README.md

 A game inspired by **Beast**, which was included in a version of WordPerfect Office or WordPerfect Works _ages_ ago.
 I played it to death on my old Tandy 1000 EX.
 I created this with some heavy lifting done by ChatGPT (o3 and o1), mainly to see whether it could be done.
 It obviously can.

-The original free version of the game is on the [https://archive.org/details/msdos_Beast_1984](Internet Archive).
-The version I played can be found on abandonware sites, as part of WordPerfect Library 2.0, e.g. on [https://winworldpc.com/product/wordperfect-library/20](Winworld).
+The original free version of the game is on the [Internet Archive](https://archive.org/details/msdos_Beast_1984).
+The version I played can be found on abandonware sites, as part of WordPerfect Library 2.0, e.g. on [Winworld](https://winworldpc.com/product/wordperfect-library/20).

 ## About This Game